notionparallax/ShadowWolf/overview.md

 Status monitoring is a cronjob that curls the server, hoping for 200 OK responses.
 If it get's anything else it uses mandrill to send a panic email.

-#### Database Restorations

-Not listed (because we don't have it) is a nice way to perform database restorations.
-It can be done, since the backups are there, but it's only been done less than a handful of times.
-The manual process involves:

-1. Stopping the mongo container on the server
-2. Starting a new blank one
-3. Starting a container linked to that with the mongo client installed and the backups in a shared volume
-4. Running mongorestore
-5. Restarting all the existing services

-## History-and-Context
 ## Secrets

 Secrets that we have, but aren't in version control (because they're secret) are: